NateOConnellPhD/infForest/README.md

 `effect_curve()` traces the full nonparametric relationship between a continuous predictor and the outcome.
 Two types are available:

-The **slope curve** (`type = "slope"`, default) estimates the local derivative df/dx at a grid of points across the predictor's range.
+The **slope curve** (`type = "slope"`) estimates the local derivative df/dx at a grid of points across the predictor's range.
 This shows how the outcome changes per unit change in the predictor at each location — revealing nonlinearity, plateaus, and threshold effects.
+This curve may seem abstract at first.
+The effect plotted on yht Y-axis is not the outcome of the model, it is the estimated *slope* of X on Y across the support of X. A horizontal line represents a constant slope between X and Y over that region of X; An increasing slope represents a non-linear increasing slope; A decreasing slope estimate represents a non-linear decreasing slope.

-The **level curve** (`type = "level"`) integrates the slope curve to reconstruct f(x) up to an additive constant.
+The **level curve** (`type = "level"`, default) integrates the slope curve to reconstruct f(x) up to an additive constant.
 This shows the shape of the forest's learned partial effect, directly comparable to a regression curve.
+That is, this shows the estimated relationship between X and Y, adjusted for by the model.

 The `q_lo` and `q_hi` arguments trim the grid to avoid extrapolation in sparse tails.